Clastify logo

 Links to earlier field ideas

 The force on charges in the moving conductor comes from the same magnetic-force idea that can make a charged particle move in a circular path: a force perpendicular to velocity changes the direction of motion.
-By measuring the radius of a charged particle’s path in a magnetic field, we can find out the particle’s charge-to-mass character, which is why field methods are so useful for identifying particles.
-In induction, the same family of ideas comes back through Lenz’s law: fields exert forces, forces transfer energy, and energy is conserved.
+By measuring the radius of a charged particle’s path in a magnetic field, physicists can find the particle’s charge-to-mass character, which is why field methods are so useful for identifying particles.
+In induction, the same family of ideas comes back as Lenz’s law: fields exert forces, forces transfer energy, and energy is conserved.

 Why a rotating coil gives alternating emf

 As the coil turns, the angle between the coil’s normal and the field keeps changing.
 The magnetic flux linkage changes with it.
-When the flux linkage is maximum, its gradient is zero, so the induced emf is zero.
-When the flux linkage passes through zero, it is changing fastest, so the emf has maximum magnitude.
+When the flux linkage is at its maximum, its gradient is zero, so the induced emf is zero.
+When the flux linkage passes through zero, it is changing fastest, so the emf has its maximum magnitude.

 Image